 Impressionism is one of the most well-known art movements.
 It began in the late 1800s and lasted until the early 1900s.
 The artists who were a part of this movement were known for their use of bright colors and their focus on capturing the momentary effects of light.
-Impressionism was born out of a desire to move away from the […]
+You can foster a love of this art form in your children […]

 Impressionist art is a style of painting that emphasizes the effects of light and color.
 It was developed in the mid-19th century, and it is characterized by short, brushy strokes and a lack of detail.
 There are a few things that you need to keep in mind if you want to learn how to draw impressionist art.
 First, you should […]

 The Impressionist movement reached its peak in the 1870s and 1880s, but it began to decline in the 1890s.
 This was partly due to the rise of new art movements, such as Fauvism and Cubism, which were in opposition to Impressionism.

 Despite this, the Impressionists remain some of the most famous and celebrated artists of all time.
 Their paintings are now considered some of the masterpieces of the art world.

 Impressionism was a movement in art that began in the late 1800s.
 It was characterized by its use of bright colors and brush strokes, and its focus on capturing the momentary impression of a scene.
 Impressionism changed the way art was made and viewed, and it had a significant impact on the development of modern art.

 Impressionism began in the 1860s, when a group of artists in Paris began to experiment with new ways of painting.
 They rejected the traditional techniques of painting, which involved creating a painting in layers, and instead focused on capturing the momentary impression of a scene.
 This new approach was called impressionism.